I Wish to Communicate With You 2017

 Wang’s flags echo the 18th century merchant’s signalling system used to mark the arrival of their vessels, reawakening Bidston’s 200 year history as a site of flag-based communication.
 Local lore tells of sailors’ wives watching for the hoisting of flags, to mark when their loved ones might return safely home.

-Wang will also be in residency at Metal, Edge Hill (research material), for two months during the exhibition, developing an accompanying film project which will be screened at FACT, and delivering observational drawing workshops at FACT.
-This is the premiere of the work.
+Wang had been in residency at Metal, Edge Hill, for two months during the exhibition, developing an accompanying film project which was screened at FACT, and delivering observational drawing workshops at FACT.

-I Wish to Communicate With You 2017 production still
+I Wish to Communicate With You film premiere